Even before design of

 The NDB Cluster codebase provides for four different transporters:

 Shared memory (SHM).
-Supported in production beginning with NDB 7.6.6.
-For more information about SHM, see Section 5.3.12, “NDB Cluster Shared Memory Connections”.
+Supported in production in NDB 7.6.
+For more information about SHM, see Section 4.3.12, “NDB Cluster Shared Memory Connections”.

 Most users today employ TCP/IP over Ethernet because it is ubiquitous.
 TCP/IP is also by far the best-tested transporter for use with NDB Cluster.